RimuTec/faker/README.md

 - .NET Standard 2.1 (netstandard2.1)
 - .NET Framework 4.6.2 (net462)
 - .NET 5.0 (net5.0)
-- .NET 6.0 (net6.0) (from upcoming version 1.12 of this package)
+- .NET 6.0 (net6.0)
+- .NET 7.0 (net7.0) (package to be released)

-In case you need support for other targets, please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) and we'll check if we can also support the target you need.
+In case you need support for other targets, please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) and we'll check if we can support the target you need as well.
 Thank you!

 The library including its source code are licensed under the MIT license.
 It supports 51 locales out of the box.
 And you can extend it with your own custom locales using yaml files.